Write your resume in 15 minutes

 What Counts as Verbal Abuse?

 Verbal abuse isn’t just about someone raising their voice.
-It’s about any language or behavior that’s meant to belittle, control, or intimidate.
+It’s about any language or behavior that’s meant to belittle, control, or even mental harassment at the workplace.
 Recognizing the signs is key to standing up for yourself in a hostile work environment.
 Here’s a quick rundown of common forms of verbal abuse in the workplace:

 Template and Sample Letters for Reporting Verbal Abuse